14 Top-Rated Things to Do in Big Sky, MT

 Author Brad Lane lived in Montana for nearly three years and enjoyed trips to Big Sky throughout the summer and winter.

-Big Sky is a destination for big adventures in Southwest Montana.
+Big Sky is a destination for big adventures in southwest Montana.
 Quintessential Western experiences surround the whole town, which lies halfway between Bozeman and West Yellowstone.
-From guided horseback rides to casting a line in the Gallatin River, every activity in Big Sky resembles a postcard image of the state.
+From guided horseback rides to casting a line in the Gallatin River, things to do in Big Sky offer a postcard image of the state.

 After the snow melts, the chairlifts at Big Sky Resort service hikers and mountain bikers throughout the summer.
 And if this larger-than-life landscape of Lone Peak isn't enough, Yellowstone National Park is an hour to the south.
 This proximity makes Big Sky an excellent basecamp for extended Yellowstone adventures.

-Find your next unforgettable Montana memory with our list of the best things to do in Big Sky.
+Find your next unforgettable Montana memory with our list of the best things to do in Big Sky, MT.

 1. Ski at Big Sky Resort